 Light – all this will not work without light.
 Period.

 Use cool shop lights around your plants so you don’t cook them, and keep the light 2” from the plants at all time.
 You will need to adjust the height of the light as the plants grow.
 This is easy to do if you make sure you use the chain that comes with the shop lights when you install them.

-I use this shop light with two of those cool fluorescent bulbs for each one.
+I use this shop light with two of these cool fluorescent bulbs for each one (I just bought them locally at Lowe’s).
 Depending on the width of your shelves you might need more than one shop light for each shelf.
-You can see in the video above that I use two shop lights for each of my shelves, this is because the width of the shelf is 24”.
+You can see in the video above that I use two shop lights for each of my shelves.
+This is because the width of the shelf is 24”.

 6. Caring for Your Seedlings – I know you must be thinking, oh boy, this is a lot of work… and you are right, starting seeds indoors is a lot of work, but watching seeds germinate and little plants grow into big and strong ones is so much fun (and once you’ve don’t it a couple of times it’s really not that hard).

 Here is how to care for your plants…

 Water – the babies gotta drink.
 They are so so so fragile, so be careful when you water them, a gentle shower or mist will do.

 You want to keep the soil moist, not too wet or too dry.
 I usually water every other day.
 I take my seed trays off of the shelf and on a table so I can make sure I watered the whole flat (and didn’t get the wooden shelves wet).

 Thinning – if you planted more than one seed in a cell and more than one seed germinated you will have to thin your seedlings.
 Wait a couple of weeks after the seeds germinate to see which one looks better.
 Then use clippers or scissors to cut the other one, the weaker one, at the soil level.